openownership/openownership.beta/_visualisation/core/unknowns.md

 ## Obscured Interests

-**We may know an interest exists, but lack detail about it** – such interests are referred to as 'obscured'.
-This applies if there is an:
+**We may know an interest exists, but lack information about it** – such interests are referred to as 'obscured'.
+This applies in the cases of:

-* **Unknown *nature*** of interest (might be control or ownership)
+**Unknown *nature*** of interest
+: Not known if the interest includes control, and/or not known if the interest includes ownership.

-* **Unknown *level*** of interest (nature of interest is known, but it is not quantified)
+**Unknown *level*** of interest
+: The nature of interest is known, but not the level of interest (it is not quantified).

+***Uncertain* level** of interest
-* ***Uncertain* level** of interest (known to be in a range, e.g. 10-20%)
+: The nature of interest is known, but the level of interest is only known to be within a range, e.g. 10-20%.

+**Unquantifiable** aspects of interest
-* **Unquantifiable** aspect to the interest (all of part of the interest cannot be expressed as a number)
+: All or part of the interest is of a nature that cannot be expressed as a number.

-If an interest is known to exist, even if it is obscured, it should be included in the diagram.
-However, the Arrows for obscured interests may be treated differently by other rules, such as those for [Annotation](/visualisation/optional/annotation).
+All of these obscured interests, despite the missing information, should be included in your diagram.

+The Arrows for obscured interests may be treated differently by other rules, such as those for [Annotation](/visualisation/optional/annotation).
+As such, it is recommended to use Annotation especially when your diagram includes obscured interests.

+*[Entity]: {{ site.data.definitions.BOVS.Entity }}
+*[Entities]: {{ site.data.definitions.BOVS.Entity }}